krazyjakee/WinGap/README.md

   var transparencyKey = '000000';
   form.setDragBar(x, y, width, height, backgroundColor, backgroundColor, transparencyKey);

-  // With a dragbar in place we can begin to setup the other forum settings. var width = 800;
+  // With a dragbar in place we can begin to setup the other form settings. var width = 800;
   var height = 600;
   var title = 'Form 1';